 Section 34 not requires depreciation and amortisation on heritage assets to be disclosed.
+Charities should note that this was previously an optional disclosure to present a movement schedule which included depreciation and impairments.

 Heritage asset disclosures are now positively encouraged for assets that have characteristics of heritage assets, even if they are accounted for under other sections of FRS 102.